skyvers/skyve-dev-guide/_pages/building-applications.md

 ### Overview
 1. Use the Project Creator [https://foundry.skyve.org/foundry/project.xhtml](https://foundry.skyve.org/foundry/project.xhtml) to create a Skyve project download and receive the link to the file via email.
 2. Import the project as a maven project and run the Generate Domain run configuration.
-3. Configure your application server security domain, create an empty database, and deploy your application.
+3. Configure your application instance via the `.json` properties file, ensure you identify a file location for _content_, nominate an environment identifier (e.g. "dev")
+4. Configure the application `-ds.xml` file for connection properties to your preferred database.
-4. Log into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.
+5. Log into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.

 ### Steps
 To get started, go to the project creation page (at foundry.skyve.org/foundry/project.xhtml).
 The project creator will create a configured Java project, set up for maven dependency management, for common development environments like Eclipse and IntelliJ.